 San Diego Strength and Conditioning

-Can I work out at SDSC if I’m a beginner?
+Can I work with SDSC if I’m a beginner?

 How is strength training different from conditioning training?

 At SDSC, strength training refers to methods of training that increase the body’s ability to produce force and power.
 This requires repeatedly challenging the body to produce high amounts of force or power by lifting heavy things and increasing weight over time.
 This results in a more efficient nervous system, which contracts muscles faster, harder, and with better coordination.

 Conditioning, on the other hand, refers to the body’s ability to repeat efforts and movement (like jogging or jumping) – both aerobic and anaerobic.
 This requires repeatedly challenging the body with volume and intensity of cardiovascular exercise.
 This results in an increased density of mitochondria, increased cardiac stroke volume, improved ability to buffer blood lactate, and an increased ability to sustain higher percentages of power and strength.